fmidue/logic-tasks/README.md

 - We passed `Just AutoLeijen` to format the input with the specified pretty printer.
 Other options are: `Nothing`, `Just AutoHughesPJ` or `Manual f` where f is of type `a -> String`.
 Note that only `Nothing` makes sense for tasks using `Delayed`.
 - We passed `German` to print the german version of the task.
 The other option would be `English`.
 - We then passed the generator for creating an instance of the specified module.
 Must be of type `Gen a`.
 - Furthermore, we pass the function that prints the task description.
-This is usually `SomeModulePath.description`.
+This is usually `SomeModulePath.description` (possibly supplied with Boolean flags or other parameters).
 - Next, we pass the function that checks the input for syntax errors.
 This is usually `SomeModulePath.partialGrade`.
 - Then, we pass the function that checks the input for semantic errors.
 This is usually `SomeModulePath.completeGrade`.
 - Lastly, we pass a parser that allows us to parse the users input.
 This is usually just `parser`.
 Must be of type `Parser b`, if you define one yourself.